 American Express® Cashback Credit Card as we all know is only available via BDO.
-You can get 1% cashback on local purchases and 2% on overseas purchases and you can enjoy a 5% cashback within the first 3 months of card issuance.
-And there’s no rebate cap!
+You can get 1% cashback on local purchases and 2% on overseas purchases.
+You can also enjoy up to 10% cashback within the first 3 months of card issuance (See Terms & Conditions).

-The cashback only applies to goods and services and there are excluded items that you need to check out before you sign up.
+The cashback only applies to goods and services and there are excluded items so be sure to check the entire mechanics and read the updated Terms and Conditions before you sign up.

 HSBC Gold Visa Cash Back Credit Card

-HSBC offers a well-rounded cashback credit card which I think is more geared towards car-owner urban professionals who eat our frequently.
+HSBC offers a well-rounded cashback credit card which I think is more geared toward car-owner urban professionals who eat out frequently.
 The supermarket rebate falls under the other purchases category which only means you’ll get 0.5% on your groceries.